Sport in Venezuela: Bullfighting

+Bullfighting stadiums in Venezuela with a capacity of at least 10,000

 Coleo

 Although baseball, basketball, and football are the top three sports, popularity-wise, in Venezuela, the sport of Coleo has been a favorite past time for many years.
 The sport is most popular in the eastern and southern regions of the country.
 The sport is similar to that of American Rodeo, where llaneros or cowboys, will chase cattle but most commonly a bull.
 There are about three to five llaneros on horseback that will compete against each other and the bull.
 The objective of the sport is to chase a bull around an enclosed area, about the length of an American football field (100 yards), and pull the animal down to the ground by grabbing its tail.
 Once a llanero takes down the bull, they must let bull back up so it can continue to run around the arena.
 They do this by "twisting the bulls tail."
 Which ever llanero can get the bull down to the ground the most times out of all the riders, will win.
 The chase lasts about five minutes.
 The sport can be very dangerous, just like rodeo, because the riders can fall off their horses and be trampled by the bull.
 Also, sometimes the bull can break a leg or become injured, and if this happens the bull is taken immediately to the slaughterhouse, the so-called "manga".